WordPress/gutenberg/packages/e2e-test-utils/README.md

 **Returns**

-`boolean` Boolean which represents the state of prepublish checks.
+`boolean`: Boolean which represents the state of prepublish checks.

 ### clearLocalStorage